jojo259/python-autodeploy/README.md

 - Non-Python projects because it always runs the command `pip install -r requirements.txt`
 - Projects with conflicting dependencies because it doesn't use virtual environments
-- Projects from accounts other than the current user
+- Projects with identical names (from different users)

 ## To-do